-It is considered that the properties most immediately impacted on as a result of the development would be Manor Lodge, to the north-west, the existing farmhouse (plot 15), set to the west, and plots 13 and 14, set to north-east and east.
+It is considered that the properties most immediately impacted on as a result of the development would be Manor Lodge, to the north-west, the existing farmhouse (Plot 15), set to the west, and Plots 13 and 14, set to north-east and east.

-The dwelling would be set 20 metres from the south-eastern (side) elevation of Manor Lodge, 14 metres from the south-western (rear) elevations of plots 13 and 14 and 6 metres from the eastern (side) elevation of the existing farmhouse (plot 15).
-It is noted that a second floor window is proposed in the south-eastern (side) elevation of the existing farmhouse (plot 15)

-which would be the only window to a habitable room (bedroom).
-Whilst this is the case the street scene drawing identifies that the proposed dwelling would have a lower ridge height than the existing farmhouse (plot 15) which, as a consequence, would mean that the bedroom window would not be directly impacted on by the position of the proposed dwelling.
-On this basis is it considered that an acceptable relationship with the existing farmhouse (plot 15) would be established with the separation distances and orientation of the proposed dwelling to the other properties identified above also being acceptable.
-As a result no adverse overbearing or overshadowing impacts would arise.
+The dwelling would be set 20 metres from the south-eastern (side) elevation of Manor Lodge, 13 metres from the south-western (rear) elevations of Plots 13 and 14 and 8 metres from the two storey eastern (side) elevation of the existing farmhouse (Plot 15) which now has a single storey attached double garage in the intervening area adjacent to the shared boundary.
+It is noted that a second floor window is proposed in the south-eastern (side) elevation of the existing farmhouse (plot 15) which would be the only window to a habitable room (bedroom).
+Whilst this is the case it is noted that the proposed dwelling would be on a slightly lower land level than the existing farmhouse (Plot 15) which, in combination with the intervening distance, would mean that the bedroom window would not be directly impacted on by the position of the proposed dwelling.
+On this basis is it considered that an acceptable relationship with the existing farmhouse (Plot 15) would be established.
+Although the proposal would result in the side elevation being adjacent to the rear boundary of Plots 13 and 14, the separation distances and orientation of the proposed dwelling to the other properties identified above are considered acceptable.
+As a result no significant adverse overbearing or overshadowing impacts would arise, and the separation distances would accord with those set out as a guide in the Council's Good Design Guide Supplementary Planning Document.

-No windows are proposed in the side elevations of the proposed dwelling with there being an acceptable separation distance to the boundary with Manor Lodge.
+No windows are proposed in the side elevations of the proposed dwelling and an acceptable separation distance to the rear boundary with Manor Lodge is proposed.
 On this basis no adverse overlooking impacts would arise.

-On the basis of the above assessment it is also considered that the future amenities of any occupant of the dwelling would also be adequately protected.
+On the basis of the above assessment it is also considered that the amenities of any future occupant of the dwelling would also be adequately protected.